 Few places in the world can match the concentration of natural beauty or the wealth of architecture found in tiny Port Townsend (pop.
 9,113).
 One of the oldest towns in Washington, Port Townsend was laid out in 1852 and reached a peak of activity in the 1880s.
 But after the railroads focused on Seattle and Puget Sound as their western terminus, the town sat quietly for most of the next century until the 1960s, when an influx of arts-oriented refugees took over the waterfront warehouses and cliff-top mansions, converting them to galleries, restaurants, and comfy B&Bs while preserving the town’s turn-of-the-20th-century character.

 Port Townsend is neatly divided into two halves: Multi-story brick warehouses and commercial buildings line Water Street and the wharves along the bay, while lovely old Victorian houses cover the bluffs above.
-It’s basically a great place to wander, but there are a couple of sights worth seeing, particularly the landmark City Hall (250 Madison St.) along the east end of Water Street.
-Half of this eclectic gothic pile now houses a local historical museum with two floors of odds and ends tracing Port Townsend history, including the old city jail where Jack London spent a night on his way to the Klondike goldfields in 1897.
+It’s basically a great place to wander, but there are a couple of sights worth seeing, particularly the landmark City Hall (250 Madison St.) along the west end of Water Street.
+Half of this eclectic Gothic pile now houses a local historical museum with two floors of odds and ends tracing Port Townsend history, including the old city jail where Jack London spent a night on his way to the Klondike goldfields in 1897.
 On the north side of Port Townsend, Fort Worden is a retired military base that served as a location for the Richard Gere movie An Officer and a Gentleman.
-Now home to a wonderful natural history museum, the old fort also hosts an excellent series of annual music and arts festivals; contact local arts organization Centrum (360/385-3102) for schedules and more information.
+Now home to a wonderful marine science center and natural history museum, the old fort also hosts an excellent series of annual music and arts festivals, ending with October’s lively Kinetic Sculpture Race over land and sea and foam.
+Contact local arts organization Centrum (360/385-3102) for schedules and more information.

 Port Townsend Practicalities

 Not surprisingly, considering the extensive tourist trade, Port Townsend has a number of good restaurants and bars.
 You’ll find many of the best places at the east end of town near the corner of Water and Quincy Streets.
-For breakfast, try Addie Mae’s Southern Kitchen (634 Water St., 360/385-1236) or the waterfront Point Hudson Cafe (130 Hudson St., 360/379-0592), at the far east end of downtown “PT.”
-For lunch or dinner, one of the best seafood places is the Silverwater Cafe (237 Taylor St., 360/385-6448), still going strong after 25 years near the Quincy Street dock.
+For breakfast, try the waterfront Point Hudson Café (130 Hudson St., 360/379-0592), at the far west end of downtown “PT.”
+For lunch or dinner, one of the best seafood places is the Silverwater Café (237 Taylor St., 360/385-6448), still going strong after 28 years near the Quincy Street dock.